llennemann/Mtcars-Flask-Api/README.md

 - deploying the API to Google Cloud Run

 ## How to Run Locally
 This process can be replicated by cloning the repository.
-Then, install dependencies by running `pip install -r requirements.txt`.
 To set up the Docker environment, use the following command: `docker compose up -d`.

 Run the Flask app locally with the following command: `python server.py`.
+Then, navigate to the specified URL and view the model coefficients!